emissary-ingress/emissary/reference/shadowing.md

   weight: 10
 ```

-In the example above, only the 10% of the traffic will be forwarded to the shadowing service.
+In the example above, only 10% of the traffic will be forwarded to the shadowing service.